 Tip: Viewing suggestions for this show are basically the same as the regular fireworks show.

 A Totally Tomorrowland Christmas Show

-“Mickey’s Most Merriest Celebration” will make its debut for the 2016 holiday season.
-In this all-new show, Mickey and his pals invite some of their friends over for an unforgettable Christmas party filled with music, dancing, color and fun.
+“Mickey’s Most Merriest Celebration” debuted in 2016 and is back again for 2017.
+In this show, Mickey and his pals invite some of their friends over for an unforgettable Christmas party filled with music, dancing, color and fun.
 Look for Woody and Jessie from “Toy Story,” Fantasyland friends such as Peter Pan and Snow White, and many more!

-Featuring medleys of delightful holiday songs both classic and contemporary, along with special effects, magical projections and beloved Disney characters, “Mickey’s Most Merriest Celebration” will be presented on the Cinderella Castle Forecourt Stage on nights when Mickey’s Very Merry Christmas Party is offered, November 7 to December 22, 2016."
+Featuring medleys of delightful holiday songs both classic and contemporary, along with special effects, magical projections and beloved Disney characters, “Mickey’s Most Merriest Celebration” will be presented on the Cinderella Castle Forecourt Stage on nights when Mickey’s Very Merry Christmas Party is offered."

 Meet and greet opportunities with Disney Characters